chazlarson/brick-finder/README.md

 ```

 The sample input file contains a few different cases:
+[recent changes have apparently "fixed" some of these cases, so I need to find new parts that show some of these issues]
 ```
 Part,Color,Quantity
 32064a,4,81  # part not available on webrick, available on vonado with correct color